am-tropin/poland-apartment-prices/README.md

-# Price Predicting for Poland Apartments
+# Price Predicting for Polish Apartments

 Predicting the price of apartment by its features (square, floor, district, distance from the center of the city, number of rooms, year of construction)